Death and funeral of Prince Philip, Duke of Edinburgh: Greece and Denmark

-As Philip was Greek by birth, the Greek president, Katerina Sakellaropoulou, shared a photograph of him as a young boy dressed in the uniform of an Evzone guard.
+As Philip was Greek by birth, the President of Greece, Katerina Sakellaropoulou, shared a photograph of him as a young boy dressed in the uniform of an Evzone guard.
 The photograph had been presented to the nation by Prince Charles on a visit to Athens in March 2021.
 Constantine II, Philip's first cousin once removed and the last king of the Hellenes, praised Philip's dedication to his country and the Commonwealth.
 While the funeral was held at Windsor, Philip was honoured with a memorial prayer in Saint Spyridon Church in Corfu by the metropolitan of Corfu, Paxos and Diapontia, Nektarios.

 From Denmark, a nation of which Philip was also born a prince, Queen Margrethe II sent condolences to Queen Elizabeth II.
 The Danish Royal House shared a portrait in which Philip was wearing the Danish Order of the Elephant.
 The flags over Margrethe's official residence at Amalienborg in Copenhagen were flown at half-mast, by her orders, for the funeral on 17 April.